St Philip and St Jacob, Bristol

-SS Philip and Jacob Church, previously referred to as Pip 'n' Jay, is a parish church in central Bristol, England.
+SS Philip and Jacob Church, informally referred to as Pip 'n' Jay, is a parish church in central Bristol, England.
 The church that meets there is now called Central Church, Bristol.
 Its full name since 1934 is St Philip and St Jacob with Emmanuel the Unity, although reference to the original church of St Philip exists in records dating from 1174.
 Historically the 'Mother church of East Bristol', it serves the area known as The Dings.